 - This gives your loved one complete autonomy in their answers and yields a foundation for the conversation.

 If emotions run high, table the conversation and return to it again later.
 Often, that stubborn and seemingly illogical resistance is 100 percent based on fear and the difficulty in surrendering to the reality of aging and looming death.
 If you press, those feelings remain stuck.

 However, if you are honest and centered in your thoughts/feelings, and you provide time/space for your parent(s) to process the questions and ideas – they may surprise you with a gradual “come around.”

 Remind them their independence depends on proactive senior support

-In addition to fear, seniors don’t want to give up their independence; who would?
+In addition to fear, seniors don’t want to give up their independence and quality of life; who would?
 This is the central theme to keep in mind.